Drone Tethers for Emergency Services Applications

 UAVs tethers trade lateral movement for increased endurance as they are physically and securely connected to a ground station by a micro-tether.
 This tether not only provides the physical security of keeping the UAV in place but also provides power and in some cases the ability to transfer secure data which, because it is not being transmitted by Radio Frequency, cannot be jammed.
 By tethering their UAV, Emergency Services gain a persistent Intelligence, Surveillance and Reconnaissance (ISR) asset which provides levels of situational awareness that were previously unobtainable.

-Applications for utilising a drone tether include:
+Applications for utilising a tethered drone include:

 VIP/Diplomatic protection – Tethered drone systems provide an overt deterrent which can be rapidly deployed and redeployed in response to changing situations.
 Video imagery can be shared between multiple units, greatly increasing the situational awareness of the protection detail.